hertzmann/hertzmann.github.io/_posts/2024-06-21-judgments.md

 (It would be cheating if you deceived people, say, painted from a photograph and then _told people_ you painted from plein air).

 Drawing from real life is an immensely valuable practice.
 It's really hard.
 It forces you to think make many more decisions and choices, rather than just [leaving them to the camera to make](https://jov.arvojournals.org/Article.aspx?articleid=2783759).
 It's really valuable experience.
-When I first got back into drawing in 2019, and tried drawing from a photograph, I found the drawings to be [dull and lifeless.
-But 5 years later and I think my drawings from photos really improved, largely _because_ of my experience drawing from life.](/2023/03/30/can-you-tell-photography.html)
+When I first got back into drawing in 2019, and tried drawing from a photograph, I found the drawings to be [dull and lifeless But, now, 5 years later, and I think my drawings from photos really improved,](/2023/03/30/can-you-tell-photography.html) largely _because_ of my experience drawing from life.

-I make really different pictures [when I draw from photos versus when I draw from real-life.
-They have a really different look.
-It's a different style.](/2023/03/30/can-you-tell-photography.html)
+I make really different pictures [when I draw from photos versus when I draw from real-life. ](/2023/03/30/can-you-tell-photography.html) They have a really different look.
+It's a different style.
+Both techniques have their place.

 The same goes for almost any other constraints.
 For a long time, I didn't use layers in my drawing app because it felt like cheating.
 It was good experience to work without them.
 But then I started using them, and it was worthwhile.
 Now I don't use them nearly as much as I could; I see them as a tool but they also take extra time to manage, so I use them sparingly.
 And, the style of a picture made with layers can be noticably different from one made without.
 The experience of forcing myself to work without layers was really valuable.